dephrat/PuzzleSolver/README.md

 - Post-solver shell to view solutions!

 ### Notes:
+- The performance improvement seen by multithreading scales linearly with the number of CPU cores you have access to.
+The more cores, the better!
 - I found 100 threads and a batch size of 1000 to be pretty consistently fast
 - use `createoriginal` or `cro` in stage 1 to automatically set the piece list to that of the original puzzle